-To this end, the Managing Director and C.E.O. submits for the Board of Directors' approval the Model, drafted with the assistance of the relevant departments, within their respective remits (Compliance, Internal Auditing, Legal Affairs, Organisation, Process Management and Development, Human Resources, Anti-Money Laundering functions, Employer and Principal pursuant to Legislative Decree 81/08 "Implementation of Article 1 of Law 123 of 3 August 2007 on health and safety in the workplace" - hereinafter: Legislative Decree 81/08, Environmental Affairs Officer pursuant to Legislative Decree 152/2006).
+To this end, the Managing Director and C.E.O. submits for the Board of Directors' approval the Model, drafted with the assistance of the relevant departments, within their respective remits (Compliance, Internal Auditing, Legal Affairs, Organisation, Process Development, Human Resources, Anti-Money Laundering functions, Corporate Protection), as well as of the Employer and the Principal pursuant to Legislative Decree 81/08 "Implementation of Article 1 of Law 123 of 3 August 2007 on health and safety in the workplace" - hereinafter: Legislative Decree 81/08, and of the Environmental Affairs Officer pursuant to Legislative Decree 152/2006.